Save up to 25%… Shop Our Birthday Sale Now!

 The shiitake mushroom (Lentinula edodes), King Bolete or porcini (Boletus edulis), and enokitake mushroom (Flammulina velutipes) were also all found to contain greater amounts of ergothioneine than their peers.

-L-Ergothioneine Supplement Benefits for Health
+L-Ergothioneine Supplement Health Benefits

 The transporter takes the ergothioneine and moves it into cells, particularly those that deal with high levels of oxidative stress, like red blood cells and cells in the central nervous system.